 Facebook (now Meta) took things a level up when it decided to get its hands on the world’s biggest messaging platform WhatsApp.
 Now, Meta is the proud owner of both most popular messaging platforms.

-If you prefer Messenger for communicating with your friends and family like the other 988 million monthly active users, then you must have shared and received multimedia files such as images, videos, GIFs, and other files with others.
+Suppose you prefer Messenger to communicate with friends and family like the other 988 million monthly active users.
+In that case, you must have shared and received multimedia files such as images, videos, GIFs, and other files with others.

 If you have, you might have encountered this error stating “error loading media,” preventing loading any file you receive on Messenger.